LTTLabsOSS/markbench-tests/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## A test and its harness
 MarkBench has the capability to accommodate any test that can be carried out on a Windows system and concludes with a success code of 0 or a failure code of 1.
-For MarkBench to recognize a test harness as automatable, it must include a manifest.yaml file containing essential metadata about the harness.
+For MarkBench to recognize a test harness as automatic, it must include a manifest.yaml file containing essential metadata about the harness.

 The test harness is responsible for:
 1. Setup